Top Projects on Polkadot that will rock in 2021

 In order to fulfill a test, a project should register a Kusama account.
 It is permissionless and accessible for everyone.

 Thinking of bringing life to a new startup or project on Polkadot?
-In Blaize we are here to help with your initiative.
+Blaize experts are here to help with your initiative.

 Kusama requires a very little KSM amount in order to get in and connect your project in comparison with its named “cousin”.
 The same – meaning lower – fees are applied to validation and staking processes as well.
 This is one of the advantages new-born Polakdot projects should be happy about.